Are you ready for a relationship?

-I bet at some stage you’ve met an awesome guy who is perfect on paper but the timing is off because he says he’s not ready for a relationship.
-However, if you’re not connecting with any guys and all your dates are a bit ‘blah’ I wanted to turn this question around and ask you, ‘are you really ready for a relationship?’
+I bet at some stage you’ve met an awesome guy who is perfect on paper.
+But the timing is off because he says he’s not ready for a relationship.
+However, if you’re not connecting with any guys and all your dates are a bit ‘blah’ I wanted to turn this question around.
+So, let me ask you, ‘Are you ready for a relationship?’

-- You won’t connect with guys or understand them well if you’re constantly on the defensive that they’re ‘only after one thing.’
+You won’t connect with guys or understand them well if you’re constantly on the defensive.
+They’re not ‘only after one thing.’

-This isn’t an easy post for me to write as I’m going to push you a bit to examine how you date; but I want to get you results so I’m going for it!
-I also think it’s important that we question the assumption that as women we’re always supposed to be relationship driven, you may find that there’s other things in your life that motivate you more.
+This isn’t an easy post for me to write as I’m going to push you a bit to examine how you date.
+But I want to get you results so I’m going for it!
+I also think it’s important that we question the assumption that as women we’re always supposed to be relationship-driven.
+You may find that there are other things in your life that motivate you more.

-- You’re not ready for a relationship sign 1 – you make no time for dating.
+Sign 1 – you make no time for dating

 You can say you want a relationship but any goal in your life needs time to come together.
-If dating is high on your priority list this has to be reflected in physical time spent working towards it: otherwise it’s like having a goal to run a marathon but never putting in the training, it becomes a pipe dream.
+If dating is high on your priority list this has to be reflected in the physical time spent working towards it.
+Otherwise, it’s like having a goal to run a marathon but never putting in the training, it becomes a pipe dream.

 I would suggest you save at least 2 slots of time a week to go to a new class, event or party to meet new people or go on dates.
-Break this down to slots you mark into your calendar just like you would a yoga class or a meeting with friends.
-I am pushing this because I notice women are more likely to have the expectation (thanks Disney…) that love is just supposed to happen.
-We expect that we’re owed a soul mate relationship, that it will just happen one day, that at least the guy will say hello to us and when none of these things happen it feels disillusioning.
+Break this down to slots you mark into your calendar.
+I am pushing this because I notice women are more likely to have the expectation (thanks to Disney…) that love is just supposed to happen.
+We expect that we’re owed a soul mate relationship.
+That at least the guy will say hello to us and when none of these things happens it feels disillusioning.
 So help love ‘find you’ more by exposing yourself to new people, places and experiences.

 Is there a time when your workload will ease off?
 How can you make sure you have enough energy for weekends?
 Can you delegate more or ask for more flexible hours?

-As a female founder I fully appreciate how hard you work and how focused you are.
-There’s also nothing wrong with believing that your work comes first: however this may mean that you’re looking for a supportive guy (not Mr. Assertive ‘let’s meet at 7pm….’) or you may not be looking at all.
+As a female founder, I fully appreciate how hard you work and how focused you are.
+There’s also nothing wrong with believing that your work comes first.
+However, this may mean that you’re looking for a supportive guy or you may not be looking at all.

 Having all your emotions tied up in that downright evil, dark triad, guy – or maybe just an ex you really, really loved when you were together.
 No one likes to admit that someone who isn’t with us anymore holds our heartstrings or that you’re still looking at your ex’s social media profile.